Surgical Solution for Excessive Foot Sweating

 The current success rate is approximately at 97%.
 The possible side effects and complications include bleeding, pain, discomfort, and in the male population, the issue of retrograde ejaculation should be discussed in detail with the surgeon.
 Even though retrograde ejaculation has not been proven to be a problem in Lumbar Sympathectomy this particular issue is the responsibility of the surgeon and the patient to discuss.
 Even though in the clinical experience it was not proven to be a problem there is always a possibility and the security of sperm donation for future use if the retrograde ejaculation becomes a permanent problem.

-Potential patients for Lumbar Sympathectomy should be aware of the fact that sometimes due to technical difficulties there might be a need to change the operation from endoscopically assisted Lumbar Sympathectomy to open Lumbar Sympathectomy.
+Potential patients for Lumbar Sympathectomy should be aware of the fact that sometimes, in very rare cases, due to technical difficulties there might be a need to change the operation from endoscopically assisted Lumbar Sympathectomy to open Lumbar Sympathectomy.
 This will involve incisions on both sides measuring about two inches in size.
 The added discomfort or pain is very well tolerated by patients in situations where the operation had to be converted to open Lumbar Sympathectomy.
 The scarring is minimal and also is in an area that is very well accepted.

 It is important to keep in mind this is a technical difficulty in doing the procedure and not a complication.
 Prior to the surgery the patient is given the very clear choice to allow conversion from endoscopically assisted to an open lumbar sympathectomy.
 The reason this is offered is to allow for more approaches to successfully complete the procedure.

 Of interest is the fact that similar to the ETS cases at about 3 to 4 days after the lumbar sympathectomy another bout of sweating occurs.
 As we learned from the ETS cases this is a short bout of sweating and it stops a few hours to a day later.
 So far no increase in compensatory sweating have been noted after the lumbar sympathectomy procedure.
+Some patients will have an initial increase in the compensatory sweating compared to what they had after having the ETS procedure.
+The ELS procedure will cause fluctuation in the amount of compensatory sweating but on a long run these changes will go back to the compensatory sweating levels that were obtained after ETS.
+That is the reason why the time interval between ETS and ELS should be at least 6 months.
 On the other hand patients who experience whatever level of compensatory sweating after ETS should expect that level to stay.
 Keep in mind ETS is a separate procedure from lumbar sympathectomy.
 Learn more about ETS.

 Another point of clinical interest is the fact that in those patients who had previous ETS and later on underwent lumbar sympathectomy there is at times (in a small percentage of cases) slight temporary recurrence with their hand sweating that with time will go disappear.